99x/boilerplatejs/README.md

 * BoilerplateJS is your own startup code to kickstart next large-scale javascript product.
 It is just that we did some basic coding and library integrations to make your life easy!

+## License ##
+All code is free for commercial and non-commercial deployments and distribution.
+BoilerplateJS is releases under [MIT License](http://www.opensource.org/licenses/mit-license.php)

 ## Architectural Concerns - Large Scale Development ##
 BoilerplateJS addresses following concerns you will have in large-scale javascript development: